Vyral/justin-udy/_posts/2021-10-25-what-to-avoid-as-a-buyer-in-this-market.md

 ---
 {% include youtube.html %}

 Have you ever thought, “What should I avoid when buying in this market?”
-Today we’re addressing your concerns and are going to go over the answers to this question.
+Today we’re addressing your concerns and going over the answers to this question.
 There are five main things that we want to help buyers avoid in this market.

 **Feel free to watch the full message above, or use these timestamps to browse specific topics at your leisure:**